-Upon the request of the respondent or the respondent's representative, the Immigration Judge has the authority to waive the appearance of the respondent and/or the respondent's representative at specific hearings in removal proceedings.
+Upon the request of the respondent or the respondent's representative, the Immigration Judge has the authority to waive the appearance of the respondent and/or

+Version released on April 11, 2017 the respondent's representative at specific hearings in removal proceedings.
 See 8 C.F.R. § 1003.25(a).
 See also Chapter 4.15(m) (Waivers of appearances).